TomohikoNakamura/sfi_convtasnet/README.md

     python separate_audiofile.py --model_dir /path/to/trained/model/dir --input_files /path/to/audio/file --sample_rate 8000 --output_dir /path/to/output/dir --use_signal_resampling
     ```
 - Trained models are available in `pretrained`.
+  - Remark: The trained models are not exactly the same as those used in the paper, but they show similar performances as reported in our paper.
+We retrained models along with refactoring this codebase.

 # Train model
 ## Training